aurelien-barbotin/proced-deepseg/2_analysis/division_speeds_trackmate/README.md

 ```

 Press **run**: a console appears, asking you about the pixel size (several times).
 Voilà!
 The results are stored in Excel files.
-You get both division times vs frame numbers and cell size before division.
+You get division times vs frame numbers, cell size before division, and time of first division.
+In more details:

+* cellarea_vs_division: this has two columns, 'frame' and 'area in µm2'.
+Each line corresponds to the state of a cell before division.
+For instance, if 'frame' value is 7 and  'area in µm2' is 50, it means that at frame 7 there is a cell with an area of 50µm² that divided in the next frame
+* division_times: this is the measure of the time interval between two divisions.
+It has also 2 columns, 'Frame' and 'Division time'.
+For instance, if 'frame' value is 9 and 'Division time' is 31, it means that a cell that appeared after a division at frame 9 divided again between frame 31 and 32.
+* first_division_times: this corresponds to the time at which cells present at the beginning of the acquisition divided for the first time.